-Private insurance companies like Erie Family Life offer supplemental insurance policies* that work with Medicare Parts A and B, the federal health insurance program for people age 65 and older (in some states, policies are available to disabled individuals under the age of 65).
+Private insurance companies like Erie Family Life offer supplemental insurance policies1 that work with Medicare Parts A and B, the federal health insurance program for people age 65 and older, people under the age of 65 with certain disabilities and people of any age with End-Stage Renal Disease (ESRD).

 Medicare Part A (hospital insurance) helps pay for: